Wondering about the cost of buying a home?

 - The duration of the loan term

 Your lender will also look at your individual circumstances, such as salary.

 The longer your loan term, the smaller your repayments will be each month.
 Of course, the more you borrow, the longer it will take to pay it back.
 You’ll also be paying interest on the debt for longer – so this is something to keep in mind.

-The interest rate will play a huge role in how much you’ll have to pay back each month.
+The interest rate will play a huge role in the cost of buying a home.
+How much you’ll have to pay back each month will depend on the type of mortgage you decide on.
 There are a number of different options:

 - Fixed – rates can’t change for a set period, usually between 2 and 10 years

 - Variable – interest rates can go up and down month to month

 - Tracker – where the rate ‘tracks’ another, for example, the base rate (with an added percentage on top)